KatsarosG/Booking-Data-Visualization/README.md

 ## Project Details
 The project uses the "Hotel Booking" dataset, which contains 119,390 records of bookings between July 1, 2015, and August 31, 2017.
 The dataset includes information such as booking dates, room types, number of guests, and cancellations.
 The dataset can be found [here](https://www.kaggle.com/datasets/mojtaba142/hotel-booking).

+For more details on the workings of the application please read the Report.png (In Greek).

 ### Features:
 - **Statistical Analysis**: Calculate key statistics such as average length of stay and cancellation rates.
 - **Booking Distribution**: Analyze bookings by month, season, and room type.